mcmd/chessmsgs2pgn/README.md

 # chessmsgs2pgn

 A command-line tool to convert [ChessMsgs.com](https://chessmsgs.com) game logs into standard PGN (Portable Game Notation) format.
-This tool is designed to work with games played on [ChessMsgs.com](https://github.com/gregsramblings/chessmsgs), a service that allows playing chess over various messaging platforms.
+This tool is designed to work with games played on [ChessMsgs.com](https://chessmsgs.com) (see their source code in [their repository](https://github.com/gregsramblings/chessmsgs)), a service that allows playing chess over various messaging platforms.

 ## Features